 Before 1977 agencies were authorized to adopt administrative rules, but there was no compilation or central source for administrative rules.
 In 1977 the Legislative Assembly enacted NDCC Section 28-32-19 (originally Section 28-32-03.1), which requires the Legislative Council to compile and publish the Administrative Code.
 From July 1978 to September 2005, Administrative Code supplements were published the month after rules were filed with the Legislative Council for publication.
-Since September 2005, Administrative Code supplements have been published on a calendar quarterly basis.
-The current deadlines and effective dates are:
+Since September 2005, Administrative Code supplements and effective dates are: